mehranappdeveloper-create/WhatsApp-Clone/README.md

-# WhatsApp Clone UI
+# Flutter WhatsApp Clone UI

-A **WhatsApp Clone UI** built entirely with **Flutter**.
+A Built entirely with **Flutter**.
 This project focuses solely on designing a sleek and modern chat interface, mimicking the look and feel of the popular WhatsApp app.

 ## Features
 - Clean and modern UI design